 “Your words were extremely valuable to me both in that I now feel like a million dollars …but I also now recognise a key weakness in the way I present myself which on reflection explains a few situations in the past where things haven’t gone as I’d expected.
 Like all these things, it seems obvious now but I hadn’t a clue before you pointed it out.
 You can’t put a price on this sort of advice …so, genuinely, you have my heartfelt gratitude.” (client feedback from one mentoring session)

-Right from the start in the year 2000 LBC Wise Counsel has mentored and supported in-house lawyers and those who have contemplated a career as an in-house lawyer.
+Right from the start in the year 2000 we have mentored and supported in-house lawyers and those who have contemplated a career as an in-house lawyer.
 It is for me some of the most important and satisfying work that I do, not least because of how vulnerable I have felt before, I understand that sometimes the help we need is the hardest help to ask for.

 We define mentoring as a confidential, respectful, non-judgemental conversation to explore issues and ideas of the moment as well as to help individuals develop their skills and their potential as an in-house lawyer.
-Most of our mentors have been senior in-house lawyers, but we also have mentors with different career/life experiences.
 Although there is a lot of debate about the differences between coaching and mentoring we make the distinction that coaches should be formally qualified as coaches, follow a recognised methodology and be judged against specific outcomes.
 Mentoring however is less formal, offering senior and experienced peer support albeit in a structured way.
 Paul is a mentor not a coach.

 Most lawyers today will move roles every three to five years.
 During a career most lawyers will be considered for many roles, appointed to several of them, promoted and made redundant.
 There will periods of great intensity and probably some career gaps as well.
 In addition returning from maternity leave, managing people for the first time and coping with the personal toll of a pressured role also provide significant moments of challenge, doubt and reflection.
 In time some in-house lawyers will consider moving away from in-house legal roles or contemplate a portfolio career.